-The restaurant tech industry is a growing one, with software and services designed to streamline almost every aspect of your business.
+The restaurant tech industry is growing, with software and services designed to streamline almost every aspect of your business.
 Delivery, scheduling, inventory management, reservations, and guest management have seen technological advancements over the past few years, and it's just the beginning.
-Here are some lesser-known ways to add to your technology stack and evolve your restaurant for the future.

 7shifts Restaurant Scheduling Software